Decision trees: What are they?

-A decision tree is a simple decision support tool that helps people make better decisions.
+They’re a simple decision support tool that helps people make better decisions.
 You’ll find them used in all kinds of professions, from finance to aviation.
 If you’ve recently visited a doctor you’ll probably have seen them peering at a PC as they ask you a series of questions; they’re following a decision tree to arrive at a diagnosis.

-Why use Decision Trees to build Procedures?
+Why use them to build procedures?

-What are popular Decision Trees?
+What are popular use cases?

-Almost any procedure can be recorded using a decision tree.
-Our customers have developed decision trees for everything from mental health to key safety protocols.
+Almost any procedure can be made into a decision tree.
+For example, our users have developed everything from mental health to key safety protocols.

 A full tutorial can be found here.